 help and hold accountable and check in with people, but I wouldn’t write their habits for them…nobody wins from that.”

-26:17 “If you’ve got the discipline and the courage and the willingness to be in service to the people who you lead and influence, then you’ll have that greater commitment to be able to. in the moment, be more coach like – which is where the power lies.”
+- 26:17 “If you’ve got the discipline and the courage and the willingness to be in service to the people who you lead and influence, then you’ll have that greater commitment to be able to. at the moment, be more coach-like – which is where the power lies.”

-26:53 The characteristics of organizations who are ready to adopt behavioral change.
+- 26:53 The characteristics of organizations that are ready to adopt behavioral change.

-31:05 “I’m not saying never give anybody any advice ever again, I’m just saying slow down the rush to [give] advice until you really know what the challenge is.”
+- 31:05 “I’m not saying give anybody any advice ever again, I’m just saying slow down the rush to [give] advice until you really know what the challenge is.”